Diagram spaces, diagram spectra, and spectra of units: Introduction

 Here, the subscript $+$ denotes adding a disjoint basepoint to each space in the diagram before taking the suspension spectrum.
 We will work throughout with unbased spaces for flexibility and to simplify our later construction of $gl_1$.

 In direct analogy to $\bbI$, let $\cI$ denote the category of finite dimensional real inner-product spaces and linear isometries (not necessarily isomorphisms).
-Let $\cI \sU$ denote the category of functors $\cI \arr \sU$, which we refer to as $\cI$-spaces. $\cI$-spaces are the model for spaces corresponding to orthogonal spectra and we have an adjunction:
+Let $\cI \sU$ denote the category of continuous functors from $\cI$ to $\sU$.
+Objects in this category, which we refer to as $\cI$-spaces, are the model for spaces corresponding to orthogonal spectra and we have an adjunction

-That $\bbI\sU$ and $\cI \sU$ are models for the category of spaces is provided by the following: \begin{theorem} The category of $\bbI$-spaces has a Quillen model structure such that the homotopy colimit functor
+We will prove that $\bbI$-spaces and $\cI$-spaces are models for topological spaces in the following sense. \begin{theorem} There is a model category structure on the category of $\bbI$-spaces whose weak equivalences are detected by the homotopy colimit functor